Business advice

 No advice we provide to you can, is intended to, nor will it, constitute legal advice and it should not be relied upon by you as such.

-Unless otherwise agreed with you, the advice we give cannot be relied upon to disclose irregularities, including fraud and other illegal acts and errors that may exist.
+Unless otherwise agreed with you, the Services we provide cannot be relied upon to disclose irregularities, including fraud and other illegal acts and errors that may exist.

 1. Taxation services